 File your complaint using one of the options below.

-A PAC staff member will review your complaint and contact you to go over the process and any follow-up questions.
-PAC will then send a complaint referral to PPD’s Internal Affairs Division.
+A CPOC staff member will review your complaint and contact you to go over the process and any follow-up questions.
+CPOC will then send a complaint referral to PPD’s Internal Affairs Division.

 To make a complaint by email:

 To make a complaint by mail or in person:

 Download and fill out the form and mail or bring it to: